diatomzone/diatomzone.github.io/collections/_wikipages/epiphany-of-orb/200-dawn.md

 ---

-"just so you know, "salt" doesn't just mean table salt. "salts" are a type of compound -- in chemistry i mean. some of them are poisonous so don't go around eatin'em alright? you'll regret it!"
+"just so you know, "salt" doesn't just mean table salt. "salts" are a type of compound -- in chemistry i mean. and some of them are poisonous, so don't go around eating any old salt you find lyin' around, alright? you'll regret it!"

 \- dawn's page statement